Zapier Integration

 Action: Create a post in VoxBurst

-Add VoxBurst as an action step
+Add a Webhooks action step

-Configure the action
+Configure the request

-Fill in the action fields:
+Set the webhook action fields:

 | Field | Description | Example |